PixelsCamp/talks/from-euros-to-zero_joao-neves-and-paulo-serrao.md

 Description
 -----------

 At Siemens CyberSecurity Center, we provide services to support Threat Hunting activities.
-One of these services searching our data lake for Indicators of Compromise.
+One of these services periodically searches our data lake for Indicators of Compromise.

 To implement this service in a quick and effortless way, we used AWS Athena to provide a queryable interface for our data lake.
-Although, due to the nature and pattern of the queries, this design could be further optimized concerning costs.
-In this talk, we will show how we leveraged Probabilistic Data Structures to design a cost effective solution which is specialized in IOC searching.
+Although, due to the constant increase of the data stored, the nature, frequency and pattern of the queries, this design colided with the AWS pricing model leading to some concerning costs.
+In this talk, we will show how we leveraged Probabilistic Data Structures to optimize and design a cost effective solution which is specialized in IOC searching.
 As an outcome, we reduced 24X our computation costs.

 Speaker Bio
 -----------